inolen/titan-node/README.md

 titan-node
 ==========

-Wrapper project around [gremlin-node](https://github.com/inolen/gremlin-node) to provide out of the box support for [Titan graph database](https://github.com/thinkaurelius/titan).
+Wrapper around [gremlin-node](https://github.com/inolen/gremlin-node) to provide out of the box support for [Titan graph database](https://github.com/thinkaurelius/titan).

 gremlin-node does not include the jar files for Titan, nor does it make any assumptions based on using Titan as a backend.
 This project customizes gremlin-node to make it easier to get up and running: